admiralnelson/warhammer2-libsneedio/doc/install.md

 4. If there's a prompt to replace files, click Yes to All.
    <img src="../extras/step4.png" width="25%" />
 5. Check libsneedio and other music related packs in the launcher.
-6. Wait for first time setup.
-You may get a prompt to download audio assets from youtube.
+6. Accept first time prompts.
+If there is a audio pack that uses this mod, you may greeted with this prompt, let it finish its job.
    <img src="../extras/step5.png" width="25%" />
 ## non steam version
 1. Download the latest binaries from github page [Releases](https://github.com/admiralnelson/warhammer2-libsneedio/releases)